 Where can you see the fireworks?

 You can see free fireworks on the Coney Island boardwalk every Friday in the summer starting in late June.
 The show lasts from 9:30 pm to 10:00 pm and takes place between West 10th Street and West 15th Street (in Coney Island Beach and Boardwalk.)

 The fireworks are also set up for special events including Independence Day and the first home game played by the Brooklyn Cyclones, Coney Island's baseball team.
 For the most up to date schedule check the New York City Parks website.

 The Brooklyn Cyclones also sponsors fireworks after many baseball games.
 For the full schedule check out the Brooklyn Cyclones website.

 You can see the fireworks on the beach between West 10th Street and West 15th Street.
 Here you can bring a blanket to the beach and sit wherever there is room (arrive early!
 It can get crowded.)

 After or before you've seen the show, enjoy a drink at the iconic Ruby's bar, where you can actually drink underneath the boardwalk.
 A portion of Ruby's ceiling was created from the original 1920's boardwalk.

-Maybe fireworks aren't your thing, that's okay, there are still a plethora of other reasons to visit Coney Island.
-Instead of taking a scuba trip to see underneath the water and the world deep within the ocean, travel to the New York Aquarium, which is located in the heart of Coney Island, where you explore the shark tank (No, Mr. Wonderful isn't there).
+If fireworks aren't your thing, there are still a plethora of other reasons to visit Coney Island.
+Travel to the New York Aquarium, which is located in the heart of Coney Island, where you explore the shark tank, evening crawling beneath the creatures.
 Or if you just want to score some of the best pizza in Brooklyn, head to the historic Totonno's.
-Coney Island is also home to a new Ford Amphitheater which opened in 2016.
-The 2017 lineup will be announced soon